-The Company's fiscal periods end on the last day of the month, and its fiscal year ends on December 31.
-This results in the Company experiencing fluctuations in current assets and current liabilities due to purchasing and payment patterns which change based upon the day of the week.
-As a result, working capital can change from period to period not only due to changing business operations, but also due to a change in the day of the week in which each period ends.
+The Company's fiscal periods end on the last day of the month, and its fiscal year ends on period not only due to changing business operations, but also due to a change in the day of the week in which each period ends.
 The Company earns a disproportionate amount of its annual operating income in the second and third quarters as a result of the climate and seasonal buying patterns of its customers.
 Inclement weather, especially in the Midwest and Northeast regions of the U.S. during the winter months, can negatively impact financial results.